torkleyy/nitric/README.md

 * data validation
 * Graphical User Interfaces

-The question how to structure your library / application is a very common one, everywhere in programming.
+The question of how to structure your library/application is a very common one, everywhere in programming.
 The plan for `nitric` is not to force any of them, but to provide useful and modular facilities that allow for specific patterns (e.g. [Entity Component System] (1)), and to provide "recipes", similar to the [Rust cookbook] that show how common tasks can be solved.
 Nice side effects of that are that we can work on one implementation, that is efficient